California cops shot and killed 162 people last year. This bill could help reduce the bloodshed.

-The bill, which is opposed by most of the state’s law enforcement unions, was introduced by Assembly members Shirley Webber of San Diego and Kevin McCarty of Sacramento in the wake of the fatal shooting earlier this year of unarmed 22-year-old Stephon Clark by Sacramento police officers.
+AB931, which is opposed by most of the state’s law enforcement unions, was introduced by Assembly members Shirley Weber of San Diego and Kevin McCarty of Sacramento in the wake of the fatal shooting earlier this year of unarmed 22-year-old Stephon Clark by Sacramento police officers.
 In California, according to a Washington Post database, police have shot and killed more than 60 people so far this year—162 were fatally shot last year, although only half had a gun.

 “We’ve seen too many people killed by police and too many cases where police used deadly force in a way that doesn’t match the community’s values,” says Peter Birbing, director of police practices for the ACLU of Southern California.
 The ACLU’s three branches in the state have launched a social-media campaign encouraging residents to contact their representatives and encourage them to vote yes on AB931.
 “If we want to reduce police shootings, we need to change the rules on when police can shoot,” Birbing says.
 “That’s what this bill does.”

-Note: This article has been updated to reflect the passage of the bill from committee.